 4. Add wet ingredients to dry all at once and mix with fork until it comes together and there is no loose flour.
 Turn dough onto counter and gently bring the dough to a ball with your hands.
 Divide in half with a knife and wrap each half, flattened to a disk, in plastic wrap.
 Chill about 30 minutes.

-5. Meanwhile, place prepare apples in large mixing bowl and add dry ingredients.
+5. Meanwhile, place prepare apples in large mixing bowl and add lemon juice; mix together.
+Add dry ingredients.
 Mix with hands until apples are evenly coated.
-Add lemon juice and mix again.

 6. When ready to roll dough, place two sheets of waxed (or parchment) paper onto counter.
 Unwrap discs, one at a time, and place on sheets.